 11 This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.

-Jesus performs the first of His many recorded miracles here.
-Do we notice how He went about it?
-He does not do it entirely alone.
+The account is not limited to just the transformation.
+He does not fix the problem by Himself.
+Jesus uses the servants around Him.
 He could have simply filled every glass with an unending supply of wine with a word.
-Yet, He enlists the help of those who are there ready to work.
+Yet, He enlists the help of those who are there ready and willing to work.
 He calls on the servants to grab the jars and fill them with water.
-He then has them go throughout the feast and serve others with His workmanship.
+He then has them go throughout the feast and serve others with His new wine.

-The servants get to know with absolute certainty that they themselves did nothing out of the ordinary.
+The servants know with absolute certainty that they themselves did nothing out of the ordinary.
 They filled pots with their own hands with water and set them before Jesus.
 Their own inadequacy to fix the situation was clearly on display.
-“Ok, Jesus, we have water in the pots what now?”